Thulium-Drake/zabbix-templates/zabbix-awesems/ZABBIX_AWESEMS.md

 * Open the zabbix webinterface
 * Go to Configuration -> Templates
 * Choose Import
-* Choose browse and select the `template-awesems.xml` file in the file browser.
+* Choose browse and select the `template-awesems.yaml` file in the file browser.
 * Make any require changes to rules
 * Select Import